middletond/calobbysearch-frontend/README.md

-# calobbysearch-frontend
+# California Lobbying Search Frontend
-React frontend for use with California Lobby Search API
+React-redux frontend for use with California Lobby Search API.